bfp4f360/aux-mkdocs/docs/current_projects.md

     Features one time use jumppacks, jumppacks with different energy capcities, recharge rates and differnet jumps.

     This mod has been successfuly implimented into aux mod.
+Go to controls and find `RD501 Jumppack` or something to change key binds.

 ??? warning "Project Prototype"
     SWOP is big bad.
 So lets start moving our weapons to the 212th ones.
 At the